google/clif/clif/python/primer.md

 Without `explicit`, there could be implicit type conversions from `int` to `ClassWithMethods` with the above single argument constructor.
 The C++ compiler will always declare a copy constructor as a non-explicit public member of the class if there is no user-defined copy/move constructor.
-Then Clif would treat `ClassWithMethods`'s implicitly-declared copy constructor as a valid candidate while it's not, and report a multi match error.
+Then CLIF would treat `ClassWithMethods`'s implicitly-declared copy constructor as a valid candidate while it's not, and report a multi match error.
 The same process could also happen to move constructors if there exist.